tpetzoldt/dynamic-R-models/README.md

 # dynamic-R-models

-is a collection of code snippets of dynamic simulation models in the R programming language.
+... is a collection of code snippets of dynamic simulation models in the R programming language.

 The repository serves as a sharing workspace for ideas, tests and collaborations.
 The examples posted here may contain bugs, errors and misconceptions and may be here only for limited time.

+Some of the examples are in .Rmd (R markdown) format, from which HTML-web-documents can be compiled.
+See https://tpetzoldt.github.io for compiled versions.

 Please see packages [**deSolve**](https://cran.r-project.org/package=deSolve), [**simecol**](https://cran.r-project.org/package=simecol) and others for more examples and the general philosophy.